ashisin17/lab3/README.md

 ## First Implementation
-In the `hash_table_v1_add_entry` function, I added TODO the mutex at __ line.
-I blocked __ as a critical section, guaraneteeing correctness because all operations are protected ___
+In the `hash_table_v1_add_entry` function, I added TODO the mutex at 95 line.
+I blocked SLIST_INSERT_HEAD(list_head, list_entry, pointers) as a critical section, guaranteeing correctness because all operations are protected, ensuring that the insertion of the new node into the head position of the bucket is atomic and mutually exclusive.

+The add entry function has three basic functions: getting into the index of the hash table, check if it exists (so then updating the value), and if not, inserting the new node into the head position of the bucket.
+Narrowing down to where the race conditions occur, the order of the insertion when updating the head and the next pointer are the places of conflict.
+We want the next and head pointers to be updated based on the node being inserted.

+SLIST_INSERT_HEAD was specifically targeted because this is the main operation for inserting the node through updating the pointers.

 ### Performance
 ```shell